-Zelda: Tears of the Kingdom Twilight armor locations
+Twilight armor locations

 We’ve found one piece so far from this set – the Trousers of Twilight.
 As the name suggests, these are themed around Link’s outfit in the Legend of Zelda: Twilight Princess.
 The map above shows where we found the elusive pants – teleport to the Niuzimod Lightroot under the Akkala Citadel Ruins, and jump down into the mine area.
 The chest containing the trousers is right in the middle, where the circle is above.

 For those nostalgic players, worry not – you don’t need every Zelda amiibo to get Link’s previous wardrobe options anymore.
 The Tunic of the Wind – Link’s classic Wind Waker top – is found in a chest at Cuho Canyon Mine in the far west of the depths.